-This is mainly a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.
-I’ve thrown in information from other news sources the past several years as well.
+Preface.
+This is a review of the 2013 National Research Council’s report on harvesting marine energy from waves, tides, temperature differences, currents, and run-of-river.

 So far most demonstration models have been pummeled to death by storm waves.
 These devices are very expensive.
-In the real world, we could never get much power from them because high tides and stormy seas are usually too far from urban centers, interfere with shipping and other uses, and can cause environmental damage.
+In the real world, we could never get much power from them because high tides and stormy seas are usually too far from urban centers and the electric grid.
 Oceans may be vast, but the energy contained in waves and tides is very small and diffuse.
 Harvesting the energy would require hundreds if not thousands of square miles of contraptions that would take more energy to make than the energy harvested.

-This is why there are no commercial devices yet to harvest wave, tidal, and other forms of water power.
-This report doesn’t give much hope that there ever will be.
+This is why there are no commercial devices and this report doesn’t give much hope that there ever will be any.